ibm-cloud-docs/messages-for-rabbitmq/howto-shovel.md

 1. To verify Shovel status, select *Shovel status*.
 1. Now you can add a message to your source queue and it will redirect to the destination queue.

-## Things to remember
-{: #rabbitmq-shovel-remember}

-- Create your Shovel on the destination formation.
-- In RabbitMQ versions 3.12 and newer, it is mandatory to add `verify_none` in the source and destination URI, as detailed in the configuration procedure.